wrench-project/wrench/doc/source/simulation_101.rst

 you implement whatever algorithm/strategy you wish to simulate for executing the application workload.
 At this point the execution controller likely seems a bit abstract.
-But we would not say more about it untill you get to the :ref:`WRENCH 102 <wrench-102-header>` page, which is exclusively about the controller.
+But we would not say more about it until you get to the :ref:`WRENCH 102 <wrench-102-header>` page, which is exclusively about the controller.

 What's next